LeonBlazevic/LeonBlazevic/README.md

 ## Projects 🚀
 Here you can find various projects ranging from:
 - Programming in C, C++, Python, Java, VHDL...
-- Web development using HTML, CSS, JavaScript, etc.
+- Web development using Webflow, HTML, CSS, JavaScript, etc.
+- Web design using Figma
 - Data analysis and machine learning
 - And much more!